Banner

 This conflict is exacerbated by Information Asymmetry.
 The Agent (CEO) is in the office every day; the Principal (Investor) is not.

-Because the Agent knows more about the day-to-day reality than the Principal, it is impossible to monitor every action.
-This "blind spot" creates two specific threats:
+Because the Agent inherently possesses more intimate, specialized knowledge about the day-to-day operational reality of the business than the Principal, perfect tracking is structurally impossible.
+This persistent, information-driven "blind spot" creates two specific, well-documented threats that can cripple a venture's capital efficiency:

 1. Adverse Selection (Pre-Contract)